"Food sovereignty: the right of people to healthy, culturally appropriate food."

 The main lesson we are trying to teach is that every tribal member is a potential food-producing dynamo.
 Every kid can learn ways to produce and harvest enough food for themselves, for their families, and enough to share and take care of others within the tribal community.
 And actually, that's how we've always made it as tribal people before there were ever Europeans here.
 Tribalism is sharing, taking care of each other, recognizing we're a part of, not apart from, our community, and that we're also a part of the natural world around us.

 We now have a program devoted to food sovereignty here in Bad River.
 Tribal members were doing this work together, and then I had the opportunity to partner with Tom Wojciechowski, who works for UW–Extension out of Ashland, Wisconsin.
-He reached out with this idea that we should create a support position, funded by the Extension, to promote food sovereignty and expand the work we were already doing here.
+He reached out with this idea that we should create a support position to promote food sovereignty and expand the work we were already doing here.
 I put together a letter that laid out how that would be beautiful for the Bad River Tribe.

 That position is envisioned for a tribal person ultimately, but a non-tribal woman who had a lot of botanical and food systems expertise and wanted to lend a hand and was asked to apply.
 Her name is Joy, and she's been doing amazing work with our kids.”